 Forks & Corks

-Forks & Corks is a celebration and competition of culinary arts.
-Attendees to this fundraiser get to sample the best of some of the area's favorite restaurants.
-This year's event is expanding to include more emphasis on wine, as well as a showcase of the area's best ceramic artists.
+Forks & Corks is a fundraiser that celebrates the culinary arts.
+Attendees sample the best of some of the area's favorite restaurants.
+This year's event has expanded to include more emphasis on wine, as well as a showcase of the area's best ceramic artists, curated by Robert Long.
+Music provided by the winners of the 2018 CDAF Songwriter competition.
 The event sells out each year, so don't wait!

 Tickets for 2018 may be purchased by clicking on the poster to the left.